WillBChang/alfred-bitly-shortener/README.md

 2. Select a url and press <kbd>alt</kbd>+<kbd>s</kbd>.

 ## Notice
 This workflow uses API V3 which will be deactivated on March 1, 2020.
 I'll update it soon.
-You can watch this repo for release only.
+You can watch this repo for releases only.